malfonso8219/sdai-ic-d3-semantic-html-elements-2/README.md

 ## ToDo list ✅
 **Attention**: When you complete a task, put an `x` in the middle of the brackets to mark it off your ToDo list.

-1. [ ] Navigate to the `index.html` file.
+1. [ x] Navigate to the `index.html` file.
-2. [ ] On line 23, make the copy `I'm Chris Doe!` bold wrapping the copy in the correct semantic HTML tag.
+2. [x ] On line 23, make the copy `I'm Chris Doe!` bold wrapping the copy in the correct semantic HTML tag.
 Remember how the screen reader will read the tag.
-3. [ ] After the `I'm Chris Doe` copy, paste the following copy to make the paragraph tag more robust: `Throughout my career, I've worn multiple hats in the web development industry.
+3. [ x] After the `I'm Chris Doe` copy, paste the following copy to make the paragraph tag more robust: `Throughout my career, I've worn multiple hats in the web development industry.
 As a Front-End Developer, I meticulously crafted pixel-perfect user interfaces for various clients.
 During my tenure as a UX Designer, I focused on creating intuitive and delightful user experiences.
 As a Full-Stack Engineer I built robust web applications from the ground up.
 Additionally, I've freelanced on diverse projects, ranging from e-commerce sites to personal blogs.
 My journey also includes a stint as a Production Assistant at Webflix Studios, where I contributed to video production and multimedia content creation.`
 4. [ ] Next, emphasize the following five word pairs using the appropriate sematic HTML tag in the copy above:
    1. [ ] Front-End Developer
    2. [ ] UX Designer